TASRobotics/guide/github-guide/04-commits.md

 Why would you want to do that?
 Sometimes, you make multiple unrelated changes to the code at once.
 Instead of making a big commit with multiple unrelated changes, it is better to commit those changes separately.

-Also, generally, you should make sure what you are committing at least compiles before you commit it.

 ## Commit message

 The most important part of a commit is the commit message.
 There are two parts: the summary and the description.